[NPFX Ep. 11] Giving Tuesday during the COVID-19 Pandemic

 Curtis: Yes, that idea of making the giving experience as frictionless as possible is so important, especially on Giving Tuesday.

 Well that wraps up our conversation on Giving Tuesday during the COVID-19 Pandemic.
 Thanks to the panel for sharing their insights and expertise.
 For any resources that were referenced in our discussion today, we will link to them in the show notes.
 If you liked this episode, please subscribe in Apple Podcasts, Spotify, Google Podcasts, or your favorite podcast app.
 And leave us a review.
-We also invite you to explore our growing library of whitepapers, infographics, and blog articles in the Learn section of the IPM website.
-That address is ipmadvancement.com/learn.
+We also invite you to explore our growing library of whitepapers, infographics, and blog articles in the Resources section of the IPM website.
+That address is ipmadvancement.com/resources.
 Thanks for listening, and we’ll see you next time.